+Lee County Parks & Recreation Rangers are on-duty around the clock, ensuring the safety of park visitors and protecting the natural resources of Lee County's complex ecosystems and parklands.
 If you’ve visited a Lee County park lately, chances are you’ve met one of our rangers.
-Lee County Parks & Recreation Rangers are on-duty around the clock, ensuring the safety of park visitors and protecting the natural resources of Lee County's intricate ecosystems and parklands.
-The rangers are considered “Ambassadors of the Park” and provide visitors with information regarding park activities and offer various educational programs, such as nature walks, wildlife programs and classroom presentations.
+The Rangers are considered “Ambassadors of the Park” and provide visitors with information regarding park activities and offer various educational programs, such as nature walks, wildlife programs, and classroom presentations.

 The eleven-member staff patrols more than 4,000 acres of developed parks, beaches, preserves, boat ramps, and community centers.
 The Ranger Unit is also responsible for patrolling our park preserves that total more than thirty-thousand acres.
 Our rangers patrol on foot, in trucks, by ATV, by bicycle, and sometimes by powerboat or kayak.

 The Ranger Unit enforces park rules and Lee County regulations, Lee County Ordinance 18-12 as amended.
 For reference, see the Clerk of Court Codified Ordinance .